As summer winds to a close, the weather starts to cool off and the gardener’s thoughts shift toward other things.

 If you’re impatient for a spring or fall salad or two, you can harvest some small greens here and there, even before the first little nubby showings of a beetroot.

-Wash these leaves and toss them in with your greens and lettuce, and enjoy.
+Wash these leaves and toss them in with your greens and leaf lettuce, and enjoy.
 Or, you can harvest larger, more mature leaves and cook them much like spinach.

 Of course, just make sure not to harvest all of a beet’s leaves – they’ll need those to survive and grow those little roots into larger, tastier bulbs!
 Always leave at least 3 fully grown leaves attached, and avoid removing any of the smaller leaves at its very center.